TULiberalArts/History/pages/student-life.md

 ## Temple University History and Social Science Association (TUHSSA)
 ![Walking tour of the Rittenhouse Square Neighborhood with Dr. Dale Winling]({{site.baseurl}}/media/resized TUHSSA.png){:.responsive-img .img-right}
 Temple University History and Social Science Association is the main undergraduate student group for History majors and minors.
-TUHSSA’s main objective is to serve undergraduate students interested in history, political science, and economics.
+TUHSSA’s main objective is to serve undergraduate students interested in history, political science and economics.
 We sponsor a lecture series, historical movie nights, panels for students, day trips to historical sites and much more.
-TUHSSA also provides a tutoring service, and publishes an annual Undergraduate History Journal.
-In addition, TUHSSA works closely with CENFAD, the Dissent in America Teach-Ins and the history honors program.
+TUHSSA also provides a tutoring service and publishes an annual Undergraduate History Journal.
+In addition, TUHSSA works closely with CENFAD, the Dissent in America Teach-Ins and the History Honors Program.

 - For more information, or if you’d like to join, please contact us at [tuhssa@gmail.com](mailto:tuhssa@gmail.com).